|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This kosher apricot chicken recipe is so simple and so good, it will quickly become your family's go-to Shabbat lunch recipe.
+This kosher apricot chicken recipe is so simple and so good that it can become your family's go-to Shabbat lunch recipe quick.

 It's a saucy dish is moist enough to serve the day after it's baked—perfect for Shabbat—and so easy to prepare.
 It also makes a good dinner for busy weeknights.